 How to Replace a Sprinkler Valve

-Step 1: To replace a solenoid sprinkler, turn off the water to the system and turn off electricity to the system at the control panel.
+1. Turn off the power and water.
+To replace a solenoid sprinkler, turn off the water to the system and turn off electricity to the system at the control panel.

-Step 2: Locate and open the valve box.
+2. Temove the solenoid connectors and assembly.
+Locate and open the valve box.
 Unscrew the solenoid connectors and remove the assembly.

-Step 3: Reattach the repaired or replaced solenoid with waterproof wire connectors to the assembly with a screwdriver, and connect to the main valve.
+3. Reattach the solenoid.
+Reattach the repaired or replaced solenoid with waterproof wire connectors to the assembly with a screwdriver, and connect to the main valve.

-Step 4: Turn the power back on and slowly turn the water back on so that you don’t cause any valve damage if the pressure spurts on too quickly.
+4. Turn the power and water back on.
+Turn the power back on and slowly turn the water back on so that you don’t cause any valve damage if the pressure spurts on too quickly.

 Prevent Sprinkler Valve Problems with Regular Lawn Care